 It is important that low-level concerns are shared with the Headteacher as soon as reasonably possible and, in any event, within 24 hours of becoming aware of it (where the concern relates to a particular incident) - although it should also be emphasised that it is never too late to share a low-level concern and a delay should never been seen as a barrier to sharing.
 If the Headteacher is absent for any reason, low-level concerns should be shared with a clearly identified 'deputy,' who should ensure that they inform the Headteacher immediately on their return.
-In our school the 'deputy' for low level concerns is our Deputy Headteacher - Mrs Gemma Snell
+In our school the 'deputy' for low level concerns is Charlotte Clark.

-If any low-level concern relates to the behaviour of the Headteacher it should be dealt with in accordance with paragraph 74 of KCSIE.
+If any low-level concern relates to the behaviour of the Headteacher it should be dealt with in accordance with paragraph 72 of KCSIE.